rc-bellergy/pxpi/home/pi/jpeg-stream/README.md

 It provides a low bandwidth, low latency video stream service.

 ## The Purpose
 For long-range FPV flight, it doesn't care about the image quality.
 It provides just enough information to let the pilot knows how to control the plane.
-However, it has to provide low latency video and use low bandwidth.
+The most important thing is that it can provide low latency video and use low bandwidth.

 ## Low bandwidth
 The streaming video uses around 100 Kb - 150 Kb per sec.
-It can keep the stream in limited bandwidth network. (e.g. a weak signal 4G network)
+It can stream real-time video in a low bandwidth network. (e.g. a weak signal 4G network)

 ## Low latency
 In actual tests on a weak signal a 4G network, the streaming video latency can be as low as 48ms.